dotimplement/HealthChain/README.md

 **What information is returned**: “cards” displaying text, actionable suggestions, or links to launch a SMART app from within the workflow.

-**What you need to decide**: What data do I want my EHR client to send, and how will my service process this data (this is where you do the fun stuff 🤖).
+**What you need to decide**: What data do I want my EHR client to send, and how will my service process this data.

 ```python